 The game offers over 150 rooms with puzzles and traps and 5 different dungeons.
 Compete with friends on the leaderboard, too!
 And if you enjoy Duke Dashington, remember that there are five other games in the series by this same developer.
+The game is free.
 The in-app purchase is $1.99 to remove ads from the game.

 The planet Gaon is not only under attack from hoards of monsters, but someone has STOLEN THE SUN!
 Star Knight Naro is the only thing standing between the planet and disaster.
 Avoid the traps, solve the puzzles, earn coins to buy weapons, and win the game by restoring peace to the planet.

 The app is rated 10+ for fantasy violence.
-In-app purchases are available, ranging from ninety-nine cents to $7.95.
+It is free and has in-app purchase options.
+In-app purchases range from ninety-nine cents to $7.95.

 Platforming doesn’t get any more classic than this title.
 Relive (or discover) the joys of gaming on the old consoles, except now thanks to digital advances, hold them in the palm of your hand.
 SEGA has re-released a ton of classic titles, so pick your favorite platforming hero to play with.
 Each title is free to download with advertisements, or for $1.99 in-app purchase, you can play ad-free.

 Sonic the Hedgehog takes off on familiar adventures in this title.
 You’ll also see Tails and the whole gang.
 Run, jump, spin, slide, and more as you solve the puzzles and move through each level.
 The game is free to download, with in-app purchases of $1.99 each.